shred/pyquaero/README.rst

 The project is hosted at `GitHub <https://github.com/shred/pyquaero>`_

 Pyquaero is developed in Python 3.
-It is my first Python project, so please be patient if things are not very Pythonesque yet.
+It is my first Python project, so please be patient if things are not very pythonesque yet.
 Your feedback and patches are very welcome.

 Pyquaero is currently in alpha state.
 The API and the web services may undergo major changes without prior notice.